 This is a guest post from Drew Harrisberg, exercise physiologist and athlete for 12RND Fitness regarding the benefits of boxing

 What are the benefits of boxing?
 At its core, boxing is the ultimate stress release, with at least 75% of Australians admit that stress affects their physical health, which can be mitigated with a daily dose of punching, ducking and diving.
 The boxing workout is great for cardiovascular health, mental health, strength and more but it doesn’t just stop there.
-Here are 5 more surprising benefits of why I love boxing.
+Here are 5 more surprising benefits of boxing and why I love boxing.

 1. Boxing Sculpts the Midsection